 The overload relays have been matched to the contactors in the 3RT2 series both electrically and mechanically and can be integrated in the feeder by means of direct mounting.
-3RU2 thermal overload relays and 3RB30 and 3RB31 solid-state overload relays are available in three sizes, S00, S0 and S2.
+The 3RU2 thermal overload relays and the 3RB30 and 3RB31 solid-state overload relays are available in two sizes, S00 and S0.